Jessime/Excision/src/static/story/level5.md

 ### Problem

 Write a .py file that takes a string as input.
 This string is a file path to a directory containing a sequence of .png image files.
 This program should load the .png images as grayscale and apply several image processing steps to each frame.
 First, apply a median filter using a 5x5 pixel window to filter out any background noise.
-Next, mask the image by setting pixel values below the average of the dynamic range to zero.
+Next, mask the image by taking the arithmetic mean of the highest and lowest observed pixel values, then setting pixel values below that mean to zero.
 Then, calculate the cumulative area (in microns) of the remaining object(s).
 After these steps have been applied to each frame, print the list of areas to `results/5.txt`.

 **Note(s):**

-* Unlike task 2, the windows of the median filter will overlap.
+* Unlike in task 2, the windows of the median filter will overlap.
-* The dynamic range is the range of pixel values.
 * Assume that the width and height of 1 pixel are each 1.5 microns.
-* Truncate each area by converting them to integers.
+* Truncate each area by converting it to integers.

 ##### Example